gszfwsb/gszfwsb-website/content/en/authors/admin/_index.md

 - Visitors
 ---

 Steven Wang is an undergraduate student of Software Engineering in Harbin Institute of Technology.
-His research interests include Computer Vision, Machine Learning and Vision-and-Language.
-He is the member of Intelligent Vision Lab group of Harbin Institute of Technology(HITWH), instructed by Professor Shengping Zhang and Yuankai Qi.
-He is also a intern of Explainable AI Group of Shanghai Jiaotong Universiry(SJTU), instructed by Professor Quanshi Zhang.
+His research interests include Computer Vision, Machine Learning.
+He is the member of Intelligent Vision Lab group of Harbin Institute of Technology(HITWH) that focuses on the researches on denoising and style-transfer respectively, instructed by Professor Shengping Zhang.